-Best AirPods Pro Deal of 2020 Is Here
+Best AirPods Pro Deal of 2020 Is Even Better

 Accessories

-Best AirPods Pro Deal of 2020 Is Here
+Best AirPods Pro Deal of 2020 Is Even Better

-The best AirPods Pro deal of the year is live right now at Verizon Wireless.
-You can get the AirPods Pro for $225, which is a discount of $25.
+The best AirPods Pro deal of the year is even better at Verizon Wireless.
+You can get the AirPods Pro for $220, which is a discount of $30.
 This deal is available for Verizon customers and for regular shoppers who can check out as a guest.

 To get the deal, use this link and then add the AirPods Pro to your cart.
 The discount only appears in your cart and is available for a limited time.
+We first saw this deal in April, but it is still live and even better in late May.

 The AirPods Pro feature noise-canceling, a transparency option, wireless charging and silicone ear tips as well as squeeze controls instead of tap controls like the standard AirPods.
 Here’s a look at the cool things the AirPods Pro can do.